darinz/PSL/08_decision_trees/02_loan_defaults_example.md

 **Result:** $\hat{y}_i = \text{Safe}$ (Loan approved)

 This decision tree demonstrates how multiple factors are considered in sequence to arrive at a final classification decision, with the path through the tree determined by the specific values of the input features.

+## Decision Tree Learning Task

+### The Learning Problem

+The decision tree learning problem involves constructing an optimal decision tree from training data.
+Given a dataset of $N$ observations $(x_i, y_i)$, where each $x_i$ represents the features of a loan application and $y_i$ is the corresponding classification (safe or risky), the goal is to learn a decision tree function $T(X)$ that accurately predicts the loan risk.

+**Training Data Structure:**
+The training dataset contains examples with the following features:
+- **Credit:** excellent, fair, poor
+- **Term:** 3 yrs, 5 yrs
+- **Income:** high, low
+- **Target (y):** safe, risky

+The learning process optimizes a quality metric on the training data to find the best decision tree structure.

+### Quality Metric: Classification Error

+To evaluate the performance of a decision tree, we use classification error as the primary quality metric.

+**Definition:** Error measures the fraction of mistakes made by the classifier.

+**Formula:**
+$$\text{Error} = \frac{\text{# incorrect predictions}}{\text{# examples}}$$

+**Value Range:**
+- **Best possible value:** 0.0 (perfect classification)
+- **Worst possible value:** 1.0 (all predictions incorrect)

+The classification error provides a straightforward measure of how well the decision tree performs on the training data, with lower values indicating better performance.

+### The Challenge of Finding the Best Tree

+Decision tree learning presents a significant computational challenge due to the exponentially large number of possible tree configurations.

+**Complexity Problem:**
+The space of possible decision trees grows exponentially with the number of features and their possible values.
+For any given dataset, there are numerous valid tree structures that could be constructed, each with different branching patterns and decision rules.

+**NP-Hard Problem:**
+Learning the smallest (most parsimonious) decision tree that achieves optimal performance is an NP-hard problem, as proven by Hyafil & Rivest in 1976.
+This means that finding the globally optimal decision tree is computationally intractable for realistic problem sizes.

+**Multiple Valid Solutions:**
+Given the same training data, multiple different tree structures (denoted as $T_1(X)$ through $T_6(X)$ in the illustration) can achieve similar or identical performance on the training set.
+Each tree may have different:
+- Root node choices
+- Branching patterns
+- Decision thresholds
+- Overall complexity

+This inherent complexity necessitates the use of heuristic algorithms and greedy approaches to construct decision trees efficiently, trading optimality for computational feasibility.